tlaceby/systr/readme.md

 * Settings and Customizable UI (Kind of)
   * Dark and Light Theme support

   * Open at startup of machine for windows **"not osx"**

-  * two custom ui themes for how data is presented.
+  * Two custom ui themes for how data is presented.

+    * One heavy with tables and another light with graphs and charts.

-* CPU Tracking
+* **CPU Tracking**

-  * Basic Usage and Utilization stats are implemented
+  * Basic Usage and Utilization stats are implemented.
+  * Model, make, manufacturer, clock.
+  * System, User, and Overall % used in real time.
+  * Nice Graph to see usage over a custom interval time.

+* **Memory Tracking**

+  * GB used and free
+  * % Free and Used

+* **Network Tracking**

+  * Upload and Download / second

+* **Process window**

+  * Track and view any process running on your computer
+  * see a real time graph and track how much the process is taking up on your system.
+  * search and fast load times for tracking a process.

+* Interval control for how often data is updated.

   ## Stable Release

-  Most stable release is 1.2.8 currently.
+  Most stable release is *1.4.0* currently.

-* ## Development Bugs And Notes
+  ##  Development Bugs And Notes

-* The current build I am focusing on is 1.2.9 and it has noticeable spikes in CPU usage during the launching of a new python process.
-The app itself does not cause much extra performance overhead, however the widows defender is pegged at around 16% on my Ryzen 5 2600 system.

-* I think the main way to fix this is to not launch any python processes unless one is bugged or crashed.
-Then the windows defender will not be constantly trying to check this process.
+* Currently the overhead at startup is way to large and upwards of 3 seconds at average on my system.
+The target goal is 2seconds on all systems with a 4core CPU and decent ram amount.

+* I also have finally removed the security vulnerabilities associated with Node Integration being allowed in the render processes.
+However this is still available to be used in the process window.